AI Governance & Safety February 18, 2026 · 9 min read

 A Unified Framework: Mapping NIST, EU AI Act, and SR 11-7

-Enterprise AI governance does not need to be built from scratch.
+Enterprise AI Governance does not need to be built from scratch.
 Three regulatory and standards frameworks, each designed for different purposes, converge on a remarkably consistent structure.
 The practical challenge is mapping them into a single operating model.

 The Three Pillars